ScooloV/bbpedia/docs/dungeon_bowl/inducements.md

 FIRE)**

-***FIREBALL:*** You may cast this spell either at the start of any of the opposition\'s team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.
+***FIREBALL:*** You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.
 Choose a target square anywhere in the dungeon and roll a D6 for each Standing player (from either team) that occupies either the target square or a